gkjohnson/threejs-sandbox/screenSpaceReflectionsPass/README.md

 - Use a depth pyramid map to raymarch
 - Use cheap rays for roughness
 - Provide a minimum thickness for potentially thin objects?
-- Perform a reuseable depth prepass to improve performance on all subsequent passes.
 - Investigate how incidence angle should play a role
 - Optionally fall back to environment map